leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

 - We each have lots of hidden selves, depending on the context
   - The way I am with you vs an entrepreneur vs a board meeting is all different
-  - Different power dymanic, expectations
+  - Different power dynamic, expectations
   - Some of these groups don't even know about each other
-  - Don't think it's overtly hidden, just not relevant for differnt context
+  - Don't think it's overtly hidden, just not relevant for different context
   - I've always thought **the worst terrorist attack would be if we just released everyone's emails and texts for the past year**

 **Other**